 - Soft drinks, Processed juices, Milk and Milk drinks such as iced coffee & iced chocolate

-- Processed snacks such as chips, lollies, dried fruit, commercial brand chocolate
+- Processed snacks such as chips, lollies, dried fruit, commercial brand dark chocolate

 - Drug medications & Smoking

 Diseases associated when damage occurs over a long period of time to your gut microbiome are ulcerative colitis, inflammatory bowel disease, stomach cancer, chronic fatigue, just to name a few.